 Among the investigations covered in the book is that of the Murder at Sea story, which reveals a slow-motion slaughter of at least four men caught on camera.
 The grainy video began circulating in 2013 and original investigation was published by The Outlaw Ocean in The New York Times in 2015.
 In late August, 2020, the man shouting on camera and suspected to have ordered these killings was arrested in Taiwan.

-The Outlaw Ocean Project has since published updated journalism on the investigation in TK, TK and TK.
+The Outlaw Ocean Project has since published updated journalism on the investigation in The Washington Post, Yahoo News and Daily Mail.
+The collective readership this story has received is over 3.2 million.

 In the video, the only identifiable vessel at the scene of the murder was the Chun I 217.
 The original investigation revealed that the ship carrying the gunman with assault rifles who conducted the murder was likely called the Ping Shin 101.